-A 1986 graduate of Marquette University, Seavey most recently oversaw all athletic public relations efforts for Suffolk University's 13-sport NCAA Division III program in Boston prior to his arrival in Buzzards Bay.
+A 1986 graduate of Marquette University, Seavey most recently oversaw all athletic public relations efforts for Suffolk University's 13-sport NCAA Division III program in Boston prior to his arrival in Buzzards Bay in 2008.
 He spent 17 years working at three NCAA Division II affiliated schools, including a nine-year stint (1998-2007) as the Associate Director of Athletics for External Affairs and Communications at Stonehill College (Easton, Mass.) as well as a combined eight years as both the Sports Information Director and Director of Athletic Media Relations at Merrimack College (North Andover, Mass.) and the University of Massachusetts Lowell from 1990 through 1998.

 Seavey served one-year stints as the SID at both Loras College (Dubuque, Iowa) and Nichols College (Dudley, Mass.) in the late 1980's in addition to his year of service at Suffolk.
 He has also served in various capacities in conference information offices, most recently in the part-time role as Director of Media Relations for the Massachusetts State Collegiate Athletic Conference (MASCAC) for five years.
 Seavey served as Publicist for the New England Women's & Men's Athletic Conference (NEWMAC) during the 2006-07 academic year and also has experience as the Media Relations Director for both the Pilgrim Lacrosse League and the New England Intercollegiate Golf Association, and he additionally served as the Interim Director of Media Relations for Hockey East in 1994.

 Seavey received the Eastern College Athletic Conference Sports Information Directors Association's (ECAC-SIDA) highest honor in June 2013 when he was named as the College Division recipient of the Irving T. Marsh Award, which is presented annually to a member of the organization who, in the opinion of the ECAC-SIDA membership and Executive Board, has exhibited excellence in the field of sports information.
 He served as ECAC-SIDA President during its 50th anniversary year of 2004-05 and additionally served as chair and host for a trio of ECAC-SIDA workshops on Cape Cod in 2000, 2005 and again in 2015.
 He served on four NCAA Division II Championship regional advisory committees, including a stint as chair of the Men's Basketball Northeast Regional Advisory Committee from 2000-2002, and he also represented the MASCAC on both the NCAA Division III women's volleyball and women's lacrosse regional advisory committees over the last seven years.
-This year, Jim begins a three-year term on the NCAA Division III football regional advisory committee.
+Jim is currently serving a three-year term on the NCAA Division III football regional advisory committee.

 Seavey was one of three 2013-14 Massachusetts Maritime Employee of the Year honorees and became just the second member of the Buccaneer athletic staff to receive the award.
 In 2012, he received the Kevin Honkala Memorial Award that is voted upon by members of the Massachusetts Maritime baseball team and is presented annually to recognize contributions to Buccaneer Baseball.
 He successfully nominated and promoted two major NCAA honors (Award of Valor and Sportsmanship Award) that Massachusetts Maritime received in an 18-month span in 2010-11.

-This past May, Jim received a Best In The District citation in CoSIDA's Fred Stabley Sr. Writing Contest for his feature titled "His Way" on Bob Corradi's final home contest as Buccaneer baseball coach in 2015.
+In 2016, Jim received a Best In The District citation in CoSIDA's Fred Stabley Sr. Writing Contest for his feature titled "His Way" on Bob Corradi's final home contest as Buccaneer baseball coach in 2015.
 In 2012, he received national honorable mention recognition from the NCAA and D3SIDA as part of the Division III Quarterly Identity Initiative Recognition Program for his feature titled "Teddy's Ballgame", which chronicled the Buccaneer men's lacrosse team's involvement with Team IMPACT.

 Seavey received the Scoop Hudgins Outstanding Sports Information Director Award from the All-America Football Foundation in December 2008 and was appointed to the Board of Directors of the Jack Grinold Eastern Massachusetts Chapter of the National Football Foundation in March 2008, as he serves as Chair for the Chapter's annual Scholar-Athlete Banquet.
 He has been an active member of the New England Football Writers Association since 1989 and is also a member of the National Collegiate Baseball Writers Association/d3baseball.com National Top 25 voting panel.
+Earlier this year, Jim was appointed to the Advisory Board for the Cape Cod Baseball League Hall of Fame.

 Seavey completed a two-year term as a regional representative on the Division III Sports Information Directors Association Board of Directors, and he completed his 12th overall and final year on the ECAC-SIDA Executive Board in June 2015.
 He also served a one-year term in representing the MASCAC on the Division III Conference Sports Information Directors Committee and has held elected board positions with four different regional and national sports information directors' organizations: CoSIDA, ECAC-SIDA, D2SIDA and D3SIDA.